profexorgeek/frostflake/docs/Views/View.md

 The time delta is often needed for calculations in the update cycle.
 Frame time in FrostFlake is expressed in seconds.
 This is stored in the `GameTime` object available on the static game instance as follows:

 `FrostFlake.Game.time.frameSeconds`

-**Note:** It is critical to make sure you call the base `update` method on your custom view. if you forget to call the base `update` method via `super.update()`, your game objects will not be sorted or updated properly!